Profession Calculators

 What This Calculator Does

 This volunteer hour value calculator applies the Independent Sector value of volunteer time to quantify the economic contribution of your volunteers.
-The 2024 national rate is $34.79 per hour (released April 2025, a 3.9% increase over the prior year), and the 2026 projected rate is $36.15 per hour after CPI adjustments.
-The calculator includes state-level rate adjustments (ranging from approximately $24 in Mississippi to $55 in Washington, DC), skill-based premium multipliers for specialized volunteers (professional, medical, IT, management), recurring hour annualization, and full-time equivalent (FTE) conversion at 2,080 hours per year.
+The 2026 projected national rate is $36.15 per hour (based on the 2024 rate of $34.79 adjusted for CPI).
+The calculator includes state-level rate adjustments, skill-based multipliers for specialized volunteers (professional, medical, IT, management), and recurring hour annualization.
+It converts total volunteer contributions to full-time equivalent (FTE) at 2,080 hours per year for workforce comparison reporting.

 The Formula